gamesbook/protograf/docs/source/layouts_sequence.rst

       Instead of supplying a single shape, provide two or more in a list (enclosed with square brackets ``[...]``).

-      As always the shapes are drawn in order - in this case, the hexagon first and then the grey circle.
+      As always the shapes are drawn in order |dash| the hexagon first and then the grey circle |dash| downwards and to the right (postive intervals).

       The example with **circles** (middle right) is created by: